integratedmodelling/odo-im/README.md

 These observables are further articulated in ODO-IM to provide a solid foundation for any ontology of scientific observations.

-- The main logical dimensions for **predicates** are:
+- The main logical dimensions for **predicates** are based on essential and non-essential predication:
-    + Identities
+    + Essential: Identities
-    + Realms
-    + Roles
-    + Orderings
-    + Attributes (which are not any of the above)

-In addition, _domains_, _extents_ and _configurations_ complete the first-level hierarchy of predicates and observables.
+    + NonEssential: Attribute (Ordering and SubjectiveAttribute), Realms, Domain, and Role

-- **Definition**s are logical structures that can be used by an intelligent agent to carry out the Description of a specified Observable.
+- **Definition**s are logical structures expressed in k.IM language that can be used by an intelligent agent to carry out the Description of a specified Observable.
 Definitions specify observations either by acknowledgement (through an extensional statement) or by producing a computable dataflow (intensional statements listing zero or more Observables as dependencies).
 In ODO-IM applications, this class includes the main products of the activity of semantic modelling, i.e. what is commonly referred to as "data annotations" and "models".
 Properties and restrictions constrain specific classes of Definitions to specific classes of Observables.

 ODO-IM does _not_ cover several topics of common occurrence in other observation ontologies: